 Defaults still hurt

-How to Qualify for an Unsecured Auto Loan
+How to Qualify for an Unsecured Car Loan

-Not everyone who applies will qualify for an unsecured auto loan.
+Not everyone who applies will qualify for an unsecured car loan or be able to refinance a car loan with bad credit.

 Given the risky nature of these loans, only certain applicants will meet the qualifications: